How To Measure Roman Blinds

 Before Measuring the Frames

-Fortunately, measuring the frames and, hence, determining the size of the Roman blinds is easy.
+Fortunately, measuring the frames and, hence, determining the size of made to measure Roman blinds is easy.
 Just be sure to gather the appropriate tools particularly a measuring tape (i.e., the steel type used by woodworkers and carpenters works best in this case) as well as pencil and paper for taking down the measurements before starting on the work.
 Use a safety ladder, too, when measuring the window or door frame lest you suffer from injuries brought by a fall when using other unsuitable platforms, such as a chair.

 It also pays to follow the carpenter's adage - measure twice, cut once.
 Basically, you should measure the frame, put down the exact measurements, and then measure the frame again.
 You must then make comparisons between the two measurements just so you can be sure that you have the right ones.